vadxx/config/README.md

 # ssh
 systemctl start sshd.service
 systemctl enable sshd.service
 ```
+Do reboot `systemctl reboot` after Core Setup.

 ## SSH forward
 Open the Settings for your VirtualBox machine and add configuration for forwarding ports as on the screenshot
 ![Forward port](./assets/vbox-ssh.png)
+Open your Windows powershell and do next.
 ```powershell
 mkdir .ssh
 ssh-keygen -t rsa -b 4096 -f "$HOME\.ssh\id_rsa-remote-ssh"